MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 1. Enter a name.
 1. Enter your **Azure Subscription ID**.
 1. Enable **Configure to use Azure Resource Manager (ARM)**.
 1. Verify that **Azure subscription AAD Tenant Domain (or ID)** is correct.
-Consult your Azure subscription admin, if necessary.
+Consult your Azure subscription administrator, if necessary.
 1. Click **Next**.
 1. Follow the instructions on the screen to grant the required application(s) access to your subscription.
-Consult your Azure subscription admin, if necessary:
+Consult your Azure subscription administrator, if necessary:
-	1. Log in to the Azure portal: https://portal.azure.com/
+	1. Sign in to the [Azure portal](https://portal.azure.com/).
-	1. Make sure that you have the correct directory selected.
-	1. Click **Subscriptions** from the menu on the left.
+	1. After confirming that you have the correct directory selected, click **Subscriptions** from the menu on the left.
 	1. Locate the correct subscription from the list and select it.
 Use search if required.
-	1. Choose **Access control (IAM)** from the menu.
+	1. Select **Access control (IAM)** from the menu.
 	1. Click **Add** under **Add a role assignment** on the right side.
 The **Add role assignment** pane opens.
 	1. For **Role**, select **Contributor**.
 	1. For **Assign access to**, leave as **Azure AD user, group, or service principal**.